symopsio/backend-challenge/README.md

 ## Background

-You've been tasked with putting together a CLI for your boss, Yusuf, which performs various measurements on remote web pages.
+You've been tasked with putting together a CLI that performs various measurements on remote web pages.
 We'll call this CLI `msr`.
 There will be several subcommands to `msr`, each of which might take some arguments.

 ## Tests

-We have a bash script written ([`test.sh`](https://github.com/symopsio/backend-challenge/blob/master/test.sh)), which you can run to test your implementation.
+We've provided a script ([`test.sh`](https://github.com/symopsio/backend-challenge/blob/master/test.sh)) that you can run to test your implementation.

 Note that the tests should not take a long time to run.
 If your implementation takes more than 30 or so seconds, you should consider making some of your serial requests parallel.

 ## Implementation